 Typically, secure memory care units have specially trained staff members with expertise in caring for and interacting with people experiencing dementia or cognitive decline.
 These specialized caregivers use behavioral, person-centered, empathic techniques to assist individuals with memory loss in their day-to-day lives.

 Memory care communities often train staff members to look out for potentially dangerous situations or hazardous items that may be accessible to the resident.
-Memory care staff are also trained to redirect a resident that is actively exit-seeking or trying to move outside the secured memory care unit.
+Memory care staff are also trained to redirect a resident who is actively exit-seeking or trying to move outside the secured memory care unit.
 This staff training helps ensure that, even when design features fail to keep a resident safe, a caregiver is there to look out for them.

 It should also be reassuring for families to know that staff in secured memory care units routinely practice drills to prepare for the rare event of a resident eloping, or wandering away from the secured community.
 Regular drills help staff remain prepared for an emergency situation.